 That might be fried or steamed dumplings.
 Since this appetizer comes eight to an order, ask for four fried and four steamed dumplings.
 You won’t be disappointed.
 Heaven Dragon’s dumplings are some of the best in the Albuquerque area.
 They’re accompanied by a dumpling sauce made from soy sauce, Hoisin sauce and just enough chile oil to add a piquant potency.
 The dumplings are quite good by themselves, but that dumpling sauce makes them something special.

-As at many Chinese restaurants, an appetizer order of egg rolls is quite popular.
+22 November 2020: As at many Chinese restaurants, an appetizer order of egg rolls is quite popular.
 Rather than order them as appetizers, savvy diners might opt instead to order one of the special combo platters in which an entree is accompanied by egg rolls and pork fried rice.
 Heaven Dragon’s egg rolls are nothing special, but that can be said about virtually every Chinese restaurant in the Albuquerque area.
-They’re golden brown and crispy on the outside with a standard filling of cabbage and pork inside.
-Perhaps owing to their middling quality, the sauce offered with these egg rolls comes in a small plastic, tear to open bag.
-The egg roll sauce is also of modest quality.
+They’re golden brown and crispy on the outside with a standard filling of cabbage and pork inside (you can find it if you look really hard).
+Perhaps owing to their middling quality, the sauce offered with these egg rolls is the ubiquitous cloying candy apple red sauce.

 Less exciting (or more disappointing depending on whether your perspective is glass half full or half empty) is an appetizer order of Bar-B-Q Spareribs.
 Available in small or large sized orders, these ribs are heavily lacquered in a cloying sauce that dominates the flavor profile.
 You’ll be hard-pressed to discern any smokiness in this bar-b-q.
 Nor can it be described as “off-the-bone” or “fork tender.”
 The ribs are chewy and tough, but it’s the sugary qualities that are least endearing.